corda/djvm/README.md

 package sandbox

 class ImportTask(
-    private val function: java.util.function.Function<Any?, Any?>
+    private val function: java.util.function.Function<in Any?, out Any?>
 ) : sandbox.java.util.function.Function<Any?, Any?>, java.util.function.Function<Any?, Any?> {
     /**
      * This allows [function] to be executed inside the sandbox.